-Mango phirni is a deliciously creamy, nutty rice pudding from India.
-A refreshing summer dessert it's made with ground rice, milk, mango puree, and nuts.
+Mango phirni is a deliciously creamy, grainy rice pudding from India.
+This refreshing summer dessert is very easy to make and is a must try recipe by every mango lover.

 This post contains affiliate links.
 Please read my full disclosure here.
 As an Amazon Associate, I earn from qualifying purchases.

-Around two years back almost at the same time of the year, I posted the recipe of a very popular Indian dessert called Phirni.
-I got a very positive response to that recipe.
-The recipe which I shared was of a basic Phirni but you will find different versions of Phirni in India.
+Around two years back almost at the same time of the year, I posted the recipe of a very popular Indian dessert called Phirni and I got a very positive response on it.
+That was the recipe for basic Phirni but you will find different varieties of Phirni in India.

 Today, I am sharing one of the most popular versions of Phirni- Mango Phirni.
 It's my favorite too.

 If you are a mango lover, you can't miss this recipe.

 - How to make mango puree at home?

 - How to make it with condensed milk?

 - Frequently asked questions